SkygearIO/features/features/79-structured-logging/api.md

         - debug
     1. filter by component
         - Server
-        - Chat plugin
+        - Chat Plugin
-        - CMS plugin
+        - CMS Plugin
-        - Forgot password plugin
+        - Forgot Password Plugin
-        - SSO plugin
+        - SSO Plugin
+        - Cloud Code Functions (Default value of log functions, so user doesn't have to give too many argument when using log function in their code)
     1. filter by tag
         - db
-        - requests
+        - request
         - handler
         - pubsub
-        - Other with user input (User can defined his own tag if they use SDK provided logging functions to print log)
+        - Other with user input (User can defined their own tag if they use SDK provided logging functions to print log)
     1. All message / System logs or Errors
         - All message (No filter applied)
         - System logs or Errors (All logs sent out not in JSON format, including system logs or exceptions.
 If user use `print` or `console.log` without using SDK log function in their cloud function, those logs will also be shown here)